 This year some of our school improvement priorities - the things we are working on - are;

-- To continue use of Microsoft Teams as a form of virtual learning and communication between home and school.
+- Continued use of Microsoft Teams as a form of virtual learning and communication between home and school.

-- To accomodate the needs of all children through regular assessments, discussions, and observations to teach the gaps that have been created by school closures during the past academic year, caused by the Covid- 19 pandemic.
+- Accomodating the needs of all children through regular assessments, discussions, and observations to teach the gaps that have been created by school closures during the past academic years, caused by the Covid- 19 pandemic.

-- To ensure all children are given time and teaching around the subject of mindfulness through PATHS and various other resources to ensure chidlren feel comfortable with returning to school and recognise it as the safe place it has always been to them.
+- Ensuring all children are given time and teaching around the subject of mindfulness through PATHS and various other resources to ensure chidlren feel comfortable with returning to school and recognise it as the safe place it has always been to them.

-- To continue to risk assess and follow government guidelines to make Garswood the safest most welcoming place it can be during these times.
+- Risk assessments and following government guidelines to make Garswood the safest most welcoming place it can be during these times.